SrinandanKota/DistributedSystems/DistributedCoinFlippingGame/README.md

 III.
 PHASE I

-The first phase of the project is intended to familiarize you with the Stellar platform and learn the process of building user accounts.
+The first phase of the project familiarizes you with the Stellar platform and helps you learn the process of building user accounts.
 Most distributed applications interact with the Stellar network through Horizon, a RESTful HTTP API server.
 The detailed information of
 Horizon can be learned by following the links in Section V. This phase will create two accounts, with which users transfer lumens
 (funds) to each other.